ESMValGroup/ESMValCore/doc/esmvalcore/recipe.rst

 -------------
 Tasks are assigned a priority, with tasks appearing earlier on in the recipe getting higher priority.
-The tasks will be executed sequentially or in parellel, depending on the setting of `max_parallel_tasks` in the :ref:`user configuration file`.
+The tasks will be executed sequentially or in parellel, depending on the setting of ``max_parallel_tasks`` in the :ref:`user configuration file`.
-When choosing the next task to execute, the task with the highest priority that is not waiting for ancestor tasks will be chosen.
-This feature makes it possible to reduce the processing time of recipes with many tasks, by placing tasks that take relatively long at the top of the recipe.
+When there are fewer than ``max_parallel_tasks`` running, tasks will be started according to their priority.
+For obvious reasons, only tasks that are not waiting for ancestor tasks can be started.
+This feature makes it possible to reduce the processing time of recipes with many tasks, by placing tasks that take relatively long near the top of the recipe.
 Of course this only works when settings ``max_parallel_tasks`` to a value larger than 1.
-The current priority and run time of individual tasks can be seen in the log messages shown when running the tool.
+The current priority and run time of individual tasks can be seen in the log messages shown when running the tool (a lower number means higher priority).

 Variable and dataset definitions
 --------------------------------
-To define a variable/dataset combination that corresponds to an actual variable from a dataset, the keys in each of the diagnostic's variable section are combined with the keys of each dataset definition.
+To define a variable/dataset combination that corresponds to an actual variable from a dataset, the keys in each variable section are combined with the keys of each dataset definition.
 If two versions of the same key are provided, then the key in the datasets section will take precedence over the keys in variables section.
 For many recipes it makes more sense to